 “I think there was a moment where she just surrendered to it and gave up,” Dr. Thompkins says.

-And while I know that people want to tsk tsk people like Nancy, say how obvious is that her house is disgusting, say how could she not know?
+And while I know that people want to tsk tsk people like Nancy, say how obvious it is that her house is disgusting, say how could she not know?
 I want to point out that people do this all the time in other ways.
-There is the person that ignores that their eating habits are leading to their health issues.
-The person that over-exercises and destroys themselves that way.
-The woman that can’t leave a bad marriage, the student that fails because they have decided they’ll never catch up.
+There is the person who ignores that their eating habits are leading to their health issues.
+The person who over-exercises and destroys themselves that way.
+The woman who can’t leave a bad marriage, the student who fails because they have decided they’ll never catch up.
 Etc.